bitcointxoko/design/06-boltcard.md

 ## BoltCard
 A [BoltCard](https://boltcard.org/) is a NFC card that can make Bitcoin Lightning Network payments, kind of like a Lightning debit card ([demo](https://www.youtube.com/watch?v=jLsZ9faRstY)).
 Community members can create their own cards using the [wallet](https://bitcointxoko.com/) hosted by Bitcoin Txoko.
 We're currently offering white PVC cards for sale on our [shop](https://shop.bitcointxoko.com) page.
-It would be really cool if we can also offer a couple of designs and profits from card sales can be used to fund the designer(s).
+These cards can also be used as gift cards, where they can be topped up with a certain amount and given away as gifts.
+It would be really cool if we can also offer a couple of different designs and profits from card sales can be used to fund the designer(s).

 ### Requirements
 Requirements: